Generic Name: buprenorphine hydrochloride

 Fetal/neonatal adverse reactions

-Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with Probuphine.
+Neonatal opioid withdrawal syndrome may occur in newborn infants of mothers who are receiving treatment with Probuphine implant.

 Labor or Delivery

-In rabbits, buprenorphine produced statistically significant pre-implantation losses at oral doses of 1 mg/kg/day or greater (approximately 2 times the human daily SL dose of 8 mg on a mg/m2 basis) and post-implantation losses that were statistically significant at IV doses of 0.2 mg/kg/day or greater (estimated exposure was approximately 0.5 times the human daily SL dose of 8 mg on a mg/m2 basis).
+In rabbits, buprenorphine produced statistically significant pre-implantation losses at oral doses of 1 mg/kg/day or greater and post-implantation losses that were statistically significant at IV doses of 0.2 mg/kg/day or greater (estimated exposure approximately 0.5 times the human daily sublingual dose of 8 mg.
+No maternal toxicity was noted at doses causing post-implantation loss in this study.

-Advise the nursing mother taking buprenorphine to monitor the infant for increased drowsiness and breathing difficulties.
+Advise breastfeeding women taking buprenorphine products to monitor the infant for increased drowsiness and breathing difficulties.

-Based on limited data from a study of 6 lactating women who were taking a median oral dose of buprenorphine of 0.29 mg/kg/day 5 to 8 days after delivery, breast milk contained a median infant dose of 0.42 mcg/kg/day of buprenorphine, which was equal to 0.2% and 0.12% of the maternal weight-adjusted dose.
+In a study of six lactating women who were taking a median sublingual buprenorphine dose of 0.29 mg/kg/day 5 to 8 days after delivery, breast milk provided a median infant dose of 0.42 mcg/kg/day of buprenorphine and 0.33 mcg/kg/day of norbuprenorphine, equal to 0.2% and 0.12% respectively, of the maternal weight-adjusted dose (relative dose/kg (%) of norbuprenorphine was calculated from the assumption that buprenorphine and norbuprenorphine are equipotent).

-Based on limited data from a study of 7 lactating women who were taking a median oral dose of buprenorphine of 7 mg per day an average of 1.12 months after delivery, the mean milk concentrations of buprenorphine and norbuprenorphine were 3.65 mcg/L and 1.94 mcg/L respectively.
-Based on the limited data from this study, and assuming milk consumption of 150 mL/kg/day, an exclusively breastfed infant would receive an estimated mean of 0.55 mcg/kg/day of buprenorphine and 0.29 mcg/kg/day of norbuprenorphine, which are 0.38% and 0.18% of the maternal weight-adjusted dose.
+Data from a study of seven lactating women who were taking a median sublingual buprenorphine dose of 7 mg/day an average of 1.12 months after delivery indicated that the mean milk concentrations (Cavg) of buprenorphine and norbuprenorphine were 3.65 mcg/L and 1.94 mcg/L respectively.
+Based on the study data, and assuming milk consumption of 150 mL/kg/day, an exclusively breastfed infant would receive an estimated mean absolute infant dose (AID) of 0.55 mcg/kg/day of buprenorphine and 0.29 mcg/kg/day of norbuprenorphine, or a mean relative infant dose (RID) of 0.38% and 0.18%, respectively, of the maternal weight-adjusted dose.

 .
 Females and Males of Reproductive Potential